 If someone steals an item you just purchased, you may be covered by your credit card’s purchase protection.
 This will cover items that were purchased within the last 60-120 days (depending on the card).
 That means you’re also covered for items bought just before your trip, like new noise-canceling headphones or a new phone.
 Just make sure you use a card that has this type of coverage.

-Between this and my previous article, you now have a rundown of the four types of coverage rental car companies will offer you.
-I suggest you go now to check if you already have insurance that will pay for these types of expenses.
+Between this and my previous article, you now have a rundown of the four types of coverage rental car companies offer.
+I suggest you check if you already have insurance that will pay for these expenses.
 You can then set your preferences as needed with the rental car companies and skip the rental line entirely.
-After all, avoiding the sales pitch altogether was the goal of this process all along.
+After all, avoiding the sales pitch was the goal of this process all along.

 You now have the information on how to get a cheap rental car and how to skip the big three add-on prices for rental cars: